 This is the ninth part in our in-depth series on Lean Agile project management.

 In project management timing is everything.
-Having the right information available to the entire project team at the right time is critical.
-In this way, project teams can make timely decisions that move projects forward, avoiding unnecessary delays.
+For the project team, having the right information available at the right time is critical.
+With the right information, project teams can make timely decisions that move projects forward, avoiding unnecessary delays.